Extraordinary learning, driven by curiosity and challenge, inspiring passion and confidence.

-The ASMS is a school for year 10-12 students who have an interest in science and mathematics.
-Our school is not a local school, students are invited to apply outlining their interest in science and mathematics, career pathways they are considering and our approaches to teaching and learning.
+The ASMS is a government school for year 10-12 students who have an interest in science and mathematics.
+Our school is not a local school, students apply outlining their interest in science and mathematics, career pathways they are considering and our approaches to teaching and learning.

 - Responds to current and future interests and needs of its students to establish models of excellence in science and mathematics education